CliveRBird/CentrelinkDataServicesWeather/README.md

 * On test success, create a Docker image.
 * Deploy that image on Kubernetes and create a K8 service.

+TDD Pillars
+* Test first
+* Red, Green, Refactor (RGR)

+Describe each software feature as a story.
+That story has a title, description, acceptance criteria and story points.
+Design the class structure from a client perspective.
+First, write all the unit tests.
+Then write the implementation code.
+RGR until the green for all unit tests.
+Move onto next feature and repeat process.

 All the elements are present.

 Enjoy